Samma dynasty: Jam Tughlaq

 Jám Taghlak was fond of hunting and left his brothers to administer the affairs of state at Sehwán and Bakhar.
 In his reign some Balóch raised the standard of revolt in the outskirts of Bakhar, but Jám Taghlak marched in the direction and punished their ring-leaders and appointed an outpost in each parganah to prevent any future rebellion of the kind.
 He died after a reign of 28 years.

-Jam Sikandar
+Jam Sikandar II

-Jám Sikandar bin Jám Taghlak was a minor when he succeeded his father to the throne.
+Jám Sikandar bin Jám Fateh was a minor when he succeeded his father to the throne.
 The governors of Sehwán and Bakhar shook off their yoke, and prepared to take offensive steps.
 Jám Sikandar was obliged to march out from Tattá to Bakhar.
 When he came as far as Nasarpúr, a man by name Mubárak, who during the last Jám's reign had made himself celebrated for acts of bravery, proclaimed himself king under the name of Jám Mubárak.
 But as the people were not in league with him, he was driven away within 3 days and information sent to Jám Sikandar, who made peace with his opponents and hastened to Tattá.
 After a year and a half, he died.